-Head over to Fillmore Street in SF for the 69th Annual Juneteenth Festival, celebrating the abolition of slavery in the US.
-This year marks the 154th anniversary of the Emancipation Proclamation.
+Head over to Fillmore Street in San Francisco for the 56th Annual Juneteenth Festival, celebrating the abolition of slavery in the US.
+This year marks the 152nd anniversary of the Emancipation Proclamation.

 Other highlights of this event include a job fair, car show, and a health and wellness fair.
 You can also watch the fashion show, learn more in the beauty fair, or find out about local programs at the community information booths.

 If you love live music, then head over to the four stages of entertainment.
 Here you can enjoy motown, soul, jazz, rhythm & blues, and gospel.
 You will also find performances of Caribbean soul, neo soul, zumba, and reggae.

 Bring the kids along too!
 This year they can enjoy pony rides, a petting zoo, and jumpers.
 They can also get their face painted and have fun on some carnival rides.